Mishalzeera/goat-and-daisy-antiques/DEPLOYMENT.md

 ----------

+## Static Files and White Noise

 Adding Bootstrap and pushing to Heroku worked well, but the static files didn't load.
 After attempting to add a new path in the Static Urls directory in project settings, got another error.

+Installing White Noise, adding it to the middleware and pushing to Heroku solved the issue.